 Schools are often a youth's first source of support for mental health needs.
-During breaks and extended time away from school, students can find themselves in need of support and unsure of how to ask.
 According to the American Foundation for Suicide Prevention (AFSP), suicide is the 10th leading cause of death in the United States.
 Suicide pevention is a team effort.
 Together we can prevent suicide.

-Spring Break can be a relaxing and enjoyable time; however, some students may experience increased anxiety or depression.
+As the school year wraps up and summer draws closer some students may experience increased anxiety or depression.
 The National Association of School Psychologists (NASP) provides these tips to look for over the break:

 Risk Factors